DEMAT Shared Services Team

 Teresa Stephens - Executive Assistant

-Teresa joined DEMAT in September 2017 as Executive Assistant to the Chief Executive Officer, Chief Operating Officer and Chief Finance Officer.
+Teresa joined DEMAT in September 2017 as Executive Assistant to the Chief Executive Officer.
 Teresa has many years’ experience as a Personal Assistant / Executive Assistant in media working for film companies such as The Walt Disney Company Limited and Rank Films Limited and was a Broadcast Co-ordinator for the worldwide television broadcast of Rugby Union and the Premier League.
 More recently, Teresa has worked as Executive Assistant for the Director of Nursing at Papworth Hospital and as Exams Officer in a secondary/sixth form school.
 Teresa holds a Degree in English Literature.

 Teresa is married, with one son at University, and a little known fact about her is that she has in the past performed as the Disney characters; Mickey Mouse, Donald Duck, Grumpy and Dopey!